Augie Reads 2022 summer essay

 Welcome to Augustana College!
-This summer you will read an important work of historical fiction — "When the Emperor Was Divine" by Julie Otsuka — and write a short essay about it.
+This summer you will read an important work of nonfiction — "Just Mercy: A Story of Justice and Redemption" by Bryan Stevenson — and write a short essay about it.

 You’ll bring a copy of your finished essay to the first day of your First-Year Inquiry/First-Year Honors 101 class.
 We look forward to discussing the book with you when you join our intellectual community as a first-year student.

 Note that your instructor does not expect you to have completely mastered the book.
-Your instructor does expect that you give your best effort to explain your chosen theme, because this essay will serve as a jumping-off point for your first year at Augustana College.
+Your instructor does expect that you give the essay your best effort because it will serve as a jumping-off point for your first year at Augustana College.

 Please have your essay completed before starting your First-Year Inquiry/First-Year Honors 101 course.
 The essay is due on the first day you meet with that class, either Sept.
 6 or Sept.
 7, 2022.